DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Method

 \subsection{NOCS Preliminaries}

 We utilize the NOCS as proposed in previous work \cite{Wang2019-hy}, where each object is canonicalized such that all points exist in some space ${x, y, z} \in [0, 1] $.
-The NOCS map is then the projection of the observed surface of the object into the camera frame, given intrinsic information.
+The NOCS map is then the projection of the observed surface of the object into the camera frame.
 The resulting representation is an image-like quantity for which the channel dimension encodes the 3D coordinate of the surface point represented by the pixel.
-Given a predicted NOCS map, the pose of an object can be extracted via standard pose estimation techniques (i.e., PnP if only RGB is available and pointcloud registration if depth information is available).
-We observe that multiple NOCS map hypotheses can therefore result in multiple pose hypotheses.
+Given a predicted NOCS map, the pose of an object can be extracted via standard pose estimation techniques (i.e., PnP if only RGB is available and point cloud registration if depth information is available).